Su Midghall, President

 Paul Gronke is a Professor of Political Science at Reed College, Portland OR, and founder and director of the Early Voting Information Center, a non-partisan policy research center focusing on early and no-excuse voting and more broadly on election administration, procedures, and practices.
 Paul has authored or co-authored more than thirty academic articles, book chapters, and policy reports, ranging broadly from congressional elections, trust and confidence in government, presidential approval, and best practices and procedures in election conduct.

 Ari has a background in legislative research and political science.
-He supports DHM Research principals and associates with report writing, website maintenance, and project management.
-He was until recently a research assistant for the Office of Government Relations at Portland State University.
-Before that he served on the staff of the Center for Public Service, specializing in social media assistance and website development.
+He supports DHM Research principals with project management, report writing, and marketing.
+Before joining DHM Ari was a research assistant for the Office of Government Relations at Portland State University.
+Before that he served on the staff of the Center for Public Service, specializing in policy research and website development.

 Ari graduated from the University of Oregon and holds a B.A. in English Literature.
 He is currently attending Portland State University as a Master’s student in Political Science.

 Stay up to date with Ari’s findings on the DHM Research blog.